Luciana-Galliani/05-Kiruna-Explorer/Docker.md

 In order to run the application it is needed this few command:

-- First, on the server folder run `npm unisntall bcrypt` (this is needed for the different installation of the packet on windows or linux env)
+- First, on the server folder run `npm uninstall bcrypt` (this is needed for the different installation of the packet on windows or linux env)
 - Return on the main folder of the project and run the followin command in order
   - `docker-compose build` is needed to create a fresh image from the Dockerfiles (server and client)
   - `docker-compose up` is the command that allow to start the entire application